 Before running and deploying this sample, take the following steps:

-Use the Cloud Platform Console to create a new Cloud Platform project,
+Use the GCP Console to create a new GCP project,

 create an App Engine application, and enable billing:

 Go to App Engine

 When prompted, select the region where you want your App Engine application located and then enable billing.

 comes with git and Cloud SDK already installed, and

 many other features, such as language

 After Google Cloud Shell is launched, you can proceed with the rest of this tutorial and execute your commands within Cloud Shell.

 App Engine is regional, which means the infrastructure that runs your apps is located in a specific region and is managed by Google to be redundantly available across all the zones within that region.